manku-timma/manku-timma.github.io/_posts/2016-01-06-warehouse.md

 I did a bit of basic reading about measures, dimensions and facts.
 The most pithy explanation I have gathered is:-

-    - facts are tables
+    - facts are tables, they record events, they are verb-like
-    - dimensions are tables
+    - dimensions are tables, they record entities, they are noun-like
     - dimension columns are columns in the fact table and are foreign keys into dimension tables
     - measure columns are columns in the fact table and are things that matter to the business at hand
     - dimensions columns are discrete